Zweihander-Main/lordliverpool.com/content/chronology/richard-le-poer-trench-second-earl-of-clancarty/index.md

 timelineDate: 1767-05-19T05:20:02.000Z
 displayDate: May 19, 1767 - November 24, 1837
 category: colleagues
-card: President of the Board of Trade, 1812-18; Master of the Mint, 1812-14; Postmaster General, 1814-16; Ambassador to the Netherlands, 1813-23
+card: President of the Board of Trade, 1812-18; Ambassador to the Netherlands, 1813-23
 ---

 **Richard Le Poer Trench (1767-1837)** Second Earl of **Clancarty** (Ireland) from 1805.
 First Baron Trench (UK) from 1815.
 First Viscount Clancarty (UK) from 1823.
 Marquess of Heusden (Netherlands) from 1815.
 President of the Board of Trade, 1812-18.
 Master of the Mint, 1812-14.
 Postmaster General, 1814-16.
 Ambassador to the Netherlands, 1813-23.
 Clancarty was an Anglo-Irish aristocrat, one of a family of nineteen children, one of whom became Archbishop of Tuam and another a rear-admiral.
 He was educated at Kimbolton School and St John’s College, Cambridge.